score-framework/py.kvcache/docs/index_include.rst

 ============

 This module allows storing python objects in key-value storages.
-It can be used for caching data that is used frequently to avoid calling APIs too often or to avoid exceeding the number of allowed calls to a service.
+It can be used for caching frequently used data to avoid calling APIs too often or to avoid exceeding the number of allowed calls to a service.
 It should not be used to persist data since it cannot guarantee that data is retained, even if the specified expiration is not reached.
 Where and how long the data is stored depends on the configurable implementations.

 How it works
 ============

 This module uses configurable :term:`cache containers <cache container>` to store values with different lifetimes and :term:`generators <cache value generator>`.
-A generator is a function, that needs to be registered with the container.
-After the registration, the cache container will invoke this cache value generator to obtain the matching cache value for the requested key.
+A :term:`cache value generator` is a function, that needs to be configured or registered with the container.
+The cache container will invoke this cache value generator to obtain the matching cache value for the requested key.

-The registration of a :term:`cache value generator` is done by calling the container's :meth:`ConfiguredKvCacheModule.register_generator` method:
+If you want to configure your generator have a look at the :ref:`Configuration <kvcache_configuration>`.
+The registration of a :term:`cache value generator` can be done by calling the container's :meth:`ConfiguredKvCacheModule.register_generator` method:

 .. code-block:: python